MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

   You can create a security baseline for Windows, Microsoft Edge, and more.
 If you're not sure where to start, or want the security settings recommended by security experts, then look at security baselines.

-  For more information, see [Security baselines in Endpoint Manager](/mem/intune/protect/security-baselines).
+  For more information, go to [Security baselines in Endpoint Manager](/mem/intune/protect/security-baselines).

 ## Use Windows Autopilot to provision new or existing Windows endpoints